 Precarity: Poetic and Aesthetic Explorations Online Rolling Series of Workshops Convened by: Louiza Odysseos, University of Sussex & Ritu Vij, University of Aberdeen 25 February - 25 March 2022 These workshops offer critical-reconstructive avenues into thinking about precarity, disposability and fungibility.
 Contributors aim to pluralise and re-orient scholarly and activist analyses into realities, categories and analytics of 'precarity' and 'precarisation' - the always-differential governing of populations through precarity - away from conventional labourist and governancecentric approaches that centre the loss or re-inscription of sovereignty (of state, self, and capital) as their primary object(s) of inquiry.
 Conventional analyses re-establish being-in-secure-work as normative, whilst failing to consider the post/colonial and slavery specificities of historical and ongoing disposability and fungibility, which unwittingly erases diverse global experiences of permanent insecurity, obscuring the historical geopolitical and subjective conditions of enslavement and colonialism that enabled Euro-American conditions of work/er security through regimes of extraction, land expropriation and native genocide.
 Drawing on poetic and aesthetic archives and methods produced in the midst of being epistemically known and ontologically constituted as precarious life, they engage wide-ranging artistic production and practices of sociality that rupture precarity's grammar of representations.
 Working in co-production with artists and communities, contributors take precarity/disposability/fungibility as generative sites for reimagining life, politics and resistance and recuperating the psychic-social lives of non/postliberal subjects beyond normative sovereignty of self, state and capital.
 Below is a programme with time-zone adjusted start times.
-Workshops will last approx. FOUR hours and will take place on Zoom (links TBC).
-Please email the co-organisers at L.Odysseos@sussex.ac.uk and R.Vij@abdn.ac.uk to be added to the list for zoom link circulation.
+Each workshop will last four hours.